lainio/err2/README.md

 ## Backwards Compatibility Promise for the API

-The `err2` package's API will be **backwards compatible**.
-Before the version 1.0.0 is released the API changes time to time, but **we promise to offer automatic conversion scripts for your repos to update them for the latest API.**
+The `err2` package's API will be **backward compatible**.
+Before version 1.0.0 is released, the API changes occasionally, but **we promise to offer automatic conversion scripts for your repos to update them for the latest API.**
 We also mark functions deprecated before they become obsolete.
-Usually one released version before.
-We have tested this in our systems with large code base and it works wonderfully.
+Usually, one released version before.
+We have tested this with a large code base in our systems, and it works wonderfully.

-More information can be found from scripts' [readme file](./scripts/README.md).
+More information can be found in the scripts' [readme file](./scripts/README.md).

 ## Assertion

 The `assert` package is meant to be used for *design-by-contract-* type of development where you set pre- and post-conditions for your functions.
 It's not meant to replace the normal error checking but speed up the incremental hacking cycle.
-The default mode is to return an `error` value that includes formatted and detailed assertion violation message.
-A developer get immediate and proper feedback which allows cleanup the code and APIs before actual release.
+The default mode is to return an `error` value that includes a formatted and detailed assertion violation message.
+A developer gets immediate and proper feedback, allowing cleanup of the code and APIs before the release.

-The assert package offers a few pre-build *asserters*, which are used to configure how assert package deals with assert violations.
-The line below is example how the default asserter is set in the package.
+The assert package offers a few pre-build *asserters*, which are used to configure how the assert package deals with assert violations.
+The line below exemplifies how the default asserter is set in the package.

 ```go
 SetDefaultAsserter(AsserterToError | AsserterFormattedCallerInfo)